A traditional Japanese tea made from Sencha green tea and toasted rice. It has a strong grassy and toasted flavour.

 There are a number of myths as to the first origins of this traditional Japanese tea.
 One is that monks used their rice pot with rice stuck to the bottom to their make tea.
 Another is simply that it is "people's tea" as rice is much cheaper than tea, the rice was added as a filler to make the tea go further and last longer.
 Whatever the origin it is still popular throughout Japan and now the rest of the world, and now a renowned tea in its own right.

 Available loose or in our plastic-free teabags.

 Packed in the UK at our Urban Tea Factory.

 "A Japanese classic, this tea has a nutty undertone and an aroma of toasted popcorn, over the grassy taste of the sencha.
 Its a punchy and unique "

-None of our teas contain any allergens, however some of our suppliers handle nuts (almond, hazelnut, peanut), gluten, milk, mustard, sesame, soya and sulphites
+Allergy information: None of our teas contain any allergens, however some of our suppliers handle peanut, nuts (almond, hazelnut), gluten, milk, mustard, sesame, soya and sulphites